SharonIV0x86/BankingSystem2.0/README.md

    - For easy navigation through logs you can use search following keywords in the log files
       - CREATED to find logs related to when a user(s) CREATED their account.
       - LOGGED INTO to find the logs related to when the user LOGGED into their account.
-      - DEPOSITS to find logs events related to deposits in the accountLogs.txt file.
+      - DEPOSITS to find logs events related to deposits in the logs.txt file.
-      - WITHDRAWN to find logs events related to withdrawals in the accountLogs.txt file.
+      - WITHDRAWN to find logs events related to withdrawals in the logs.txt file.
       - WRONG CREDENTIALS (or just WRONG is enough )to find the logs related to event when a user entered their wrong credentials.
       - DELETED to find logs related to when the user deleted their account.
       - LOGGED OUT to find events related to when user logged out of their account.
 This can also include internal program errors hence can be inaccurate.